cjeng8771/WATCH/README.md

 > Depending on the number of nodes in the experiment, displaying all plots could produce a large number of plots since it will render at least one plot per iteration per link.
 These will all need to be closed before proceeding with the program.

 3. Create Message to Transmit
-    * To transmit plain text [p]: create a message that is 94 characters long.
+    * To transmit plain text [p]: Choose a plain text message that is 94 characters long.
+    * To transmit PN codes [r]: Taps used in this program are derived from **Table 2: Some feedback taps for maximal sequence length** in [*Pseudo noise sequences for engineers* (R.N.
+Mutagi 1996)](https://www.researchgate.net/publication/230813025_Pseudo_Noise_Sequences_for_Engineers_Electronics_and_Communication_Engineering_Journal_UK_Vol8_No2_April_1996).
+      - Specify a number of stages, N, from 3 to 25, where the length of the PN code, L = 2^N - 1.
+The program will provide the valid options for taps based on the chosen N number of stages.
+      - Choose an initial state vector for the in-phase sequence or press enter to use the shown default.
-    * To transmit PN codes [r]: determine which initial states and taps to use for in-phase and quadrature.
-Specify these when prompted or hit enter without entering text to use the default states and taps.
+      - Choose one of the valid options for taps to use for the in-phase sequence or press enter to use the shown default.
+      - Choose an initial state vector for the quadrature sequence or press enter to use the shown default.
+      - Choose one of the valid options for taps to use for the quadrature sequence or press enter to use the shown default.
     * Choose a file name for the created IQ file and enter it when prompted.
 4. Follow all instructions printed to STDOUT for Resource Reservation with the [Platform for Open Wireless Data-driven Experimental Research (POWDER)](https://powderwireless.net/) and Initializing Node Sessions.